-We propose a heuristic algorithm to generate Group \#2 and Group \#3 check equations at the same time for efficiency.
+We propose a heuristic algorithm to generate check \#2 and check \#3 equations at the same time for efficiency.
 This algorithm uses XOR operation ($\oplus$) to sparsify the generator matrix $\textbf{B}$.
 If $\textbf{B}$ is full rank, i.e., $rank($\textbf{B}$) = k$ then the algorithm is guaranteed to converge successfully.
 This is due to elementary matrix row operations shall generate $n-k$ zero columns for a full rank $\textbf{B}$ and hence the algorithm will leave the main while loop and generating a modified $\textbf{B}$ with column weights $k$ ones and $n-k$ zeros.
 In mathematical terms at the end, we should be able to find a permutation matrix $\textbf{P}$ such that $\textbf{BP} = [\textbf{I}_{k \times k} \ | \ \textbf{0}_{k \times n-k}]$.
-Also, $\tilde{\textbf{L}}^{(2,3)} = \textbf{L}^{(2,3)}\textbf{P}$ shall hold all the local recovery sets i.e., Check \#2 equations in the first $k$ columns and Check \#3 equations in the last $n-k$ columns.
-We can express different types of checks as the union of all Check \#2 and Check \#3 equations as given by
+Also, $\tilde{\textbf{L}}^{(2,3)} = \textbf{L}^{(2,3)}\textbf{P}$ shall hold all the local recovery sets i.e., check \#2 equations in the first $k$ columns and check \#3 equations in the last $n-k$ columns.
+We can express different types of checks as the union of all check \#2 and check \#3 equations as given by

 where $\tilde{\textbf{l}}^{(2,3)}_{s,i}$ denote $s$th row and $i$th column entry of $\tilde{\textbf{L}}^{(2,3)}$.
-In \textbf{Algorithm \ref{alg:cga}} we provide the details of the algorithm using a pseudocode.
+In {Algorithm \ref{alg:cga}} we provide the details of the algorithm using pseudocode.
 We use a simple function zero\_columns(.) that finds the number of nonzero columns of the matrix in the argument.
-Since $\textbf{B}$ is typically sparse, we use sparse representation of matrices in our Founsure 1.0 implementation for efficient memory utilization and order the local recovery groups based on their cardinality i.e., the set with smallest cardinality comes first.
-Such an arrangement helps reduce the repair/update complexity since the repair function processes local groups in sequential order.
+Since $\textbf{B}$ is typically sparse, we use a sparse representation of matrices in the library implementation for efficient memory utilization.
+We also order the local recovery groups based on their cardinality i.e., the set with the smallest cardinality comes first.
+Such an arrangement helps us reduce the repair/update complexity since the repair function processes local groups in sequential order.